causefx/Sonarr-Series-Checker/README.md

-  -e SONARR_KEY="" \ # The API key for your Sonarr instance -e DISCORD_URL="" \ # Optional; The Discord webhook URL you want notifications to go to -e ACTION='false' \ # Optional; Whether or not you want Sonarr Checker to action the discovered Series -e STARTUP='false' \ # Optional; Perform scan on startup -e CRON="5 2,11 * * *" \ # Optional; Specify when you want the scan to run via cronjob ghcr.io/causefx/sonarrchecker
+  -e SONARR_KEY="" \ # The API key for your Sonarr instance -e DISCORD_URL="" \ # Optional; The Discord webhook URL you want notifications to go to -e ACTION='false' \ # Optional; Whether or not you want Sonarr Checker to action the discovered Series -e SEASON_ACTION='false' \ # Optional; Whether or not you want Sonarr Checker to action the discovered Series Seasons -e STARTUP='false' \ # Optional; Perform scan on startup -e CRON="5 2,11 * * *" \ # Optional; Specify when you want the scan to run via cronjob ghcr.io/causefx/sonarrchecker